shirshod/McClatchy/README.md

 ### Google Names Batch Searcher:
 The code imports a spreadsheet with a list of names (in any column), runs each name onto Google and stores the resulting details of that person that Google generally displays in a flashcard.
+Ideal for running initial searches on spreadsheets with corporate records.

 By: Shirsho Dasgupta